gohugoio/hugo/content/en/functions/echoparam.md

 {{% note %}}
 When using the `echoParam` function you must reference the key using lower case.
 See the previous example.

-The `echoParam` function may be deprecated in a future release.
+The `echoParam` function will be deprecated in a future release.
 Instead, use either of the constructs below.
 {{% /note %}}

 ```go-html-template